Shadic442/web-styling-for-fun/README.md

 # web-styling-for-fun
- css. jquery and maybe some javascript for fun
+ css. jquery, some github action maybe and maybe some javascript for fun